ShadowPrince/shcp/README.md

 ## .

-Not shure we need this, but why not?
+Not sure we need this, but why not?

 ![dicaprio](http://i.imgur.com/3Afjw1u.jpg)